|Born||in Bryn Mawr, Pennsylvania, USA|

 Mini Bio (1)

 One of the leading sex symbols of the 1950s and 1960s, film actress Jayne Mansfield was born Vera Jayne Palmer on April 19, 1933 in Bryn Mawr, Pennsylvania, the only child of Vera J. (nee Palmer; later Peers) and Herbert W. Palmer.
-Her parents were well-to-do, with her father a successful attorney in Phillipburg, New Jersey, where Jayne began her girlhood.
-Her parents were both born with the same surname, and her ancestry was seven eighths British Isles (English and Cornish) and one eighth German.
+Her parents were well-to-do, with her father a successful attorney in Phillipsburg, New Jersey, where she spent a portion of her childhood.
+Her parents were both born with the same surname, and her ancestry was seven eighths English and Cornish and one eighth German.
 She was reportedly a talented pianist and played the violin when she was young.

 After some productions there and elsewhere, Jayne decided to go to Hollywood.
 Her first film was a bit role as a cigarette girl in Pete Kelly's Blues (1955).
 Although the roles in the beginning were not much, she was successful in gaining those roles because of her ample physical attributes which placed her in two other films that year, Hell on Frisco Bay (1955) and Illegal (1955).
 Her breakout role came the next year with a featured part in The Burglar (1957).
 By the time she portrayed Rita Marlowe in Will Success Spoil Rock Hunter?
 (1957) and Playgirl After Dark (1960), Jayne was now known as the poor man's Marilyn Monroe.
 She did not get the plum roles that Marilyn got in her productions.
 Instead, her films were more of a showcase for her body more than anything else.
 She did have a real talent for acting, but the movie executives insisted she stay in her dumb blonde stereotype roles.
 By the 1960s, her career had options that grew lower.
 She made somewhat embarrassing guest appearances like on the popular game show What's My Line?
 (1950), she appeared on the show four times in 1956, 1957, 1964, and 1966 and many other 1950s and 1960s game shows.
 By 1962, she was dropped from 20th Century Fox and the rest of her career had smaller options like being in B movies and low budget movies or performing at food stores or small nightclubs.